 Doing yoga poses is a good way to work with new vocabulary from Spanish stories for kids.
 A yoga sequence also makes a quick, easy review of the words once children are familiar with them.
 Use the book to display the illustrations or arrange other pictures to support the language as you do the poses.
 You can learn more about doing yoga with kids in Spanish here.

-Doing the yoga sequence for Buenas noches, Luna from Kids Yoga Stories, children will act out this vocabulary: oso, gatito, vaca, conejo, ratón.
+Children will act out this vocabulary as they do the yoga sequence for Buenas noches, Luna from Kids Yoga Stories: oso, gatito, vaca, conejo, ratón.

 As you do the poses with children, use the Spanish words.
 You can use sentences like these: